ddeereAMCHS/2034-Recursion-AtCounter/README.md

   - Returns an int that is how many @ signs connect to the original location
     - Make sure you don't double count an @ (think through how you would do this)
 - Inside the main method:
-  - Prompt the user for a number
+  - Prompt the user for a filename
-  - Create a Random object with this number as the seed
   - Prompt the user for two more numbers (0 to 9) that are the row and column index, respectively
   - Create an empty 10 x 10 matrix of chars
-  - Fill the matrix randomly with @s and -s
+  - Read in the values from the file into the matrix
-    - HINT: There should be a 50/50 chance of getting an @ or a -
-  - Call the method with the filled matrix and the two numbers the user entered
+  - Call the method with the filled matrix and the two numbers the user entered and print the result
-  - Print the filled matrix
-  - Print a blank line
-  - Print the result of the matrix call with the specified output
-    - The matrix at location [row][col] has ## @ symbols

-Example input:\
-1234\
+***Example Input:***\
+mat1.txt\
 4\
 2\
-Example output:\
+***Example Contents of mat1.txt:***\
 `- @ - @ - @ @ - @ @`\
 `@ @ @ @ - @ - @ @ @`\
 `@ @ @ - @ @ @ @ - @`\